-/SLOTS=(range[,...])

-/NOSLOTS
+/SLOTS=(range[,...]) /NOSLOTS

-When a volume ID is specified on the create, this qualifier specifies the jukebox or magazine slot that the volume currently resides in.
+This qualifier specifies the jukebox or magazine slot that the volume currently resides in.
 Specify a number in the range of the jukebox or magazine.
 This is normally set up by MDMS.
 If the volume does not currently reside in a jukebox or magazine slot, specify /NOSLOTS.
-If no volume ID is specified, or a volume range is specified, you can specify a slot list.
+If no volume ID is specified, or if a volume range is specified, a slot range can be included, so that each volume in the range will get placed in individual slots in order.
+For a single volume, a single slot should be specified.